aymzeroday/Zero-Touch-Employee-Automation-Kit/README.md

 ## 📄 License

-MIT — built with love by Ahmad & ChatGPT
+MIT — built with love by Ahmad.

 ---

 ## 💬 Need Help?

-Open an issue or [contact me](mailto:you@example.com) if you’re stuck.
+Open an issue or [contact me](mailto:aymzeroday@gmail.com) if you’re stuck.